 - 1 cup raw cashews soaked in hot water for at least 4 hours

-- 5 oz plain Vegan Greek Yogurt we use Kite Hill brand See note
+- 5 ounce plain Vegan Greek Yogurt we use Kite Hill brand See note

-- 2 tbsp nutritional yeast not rapid rise or brewers yeast
+- 2 tablespoon nutritional yeast not rapid rise or brewers yeast

 - ¼ cup water